Block-proximal methods with spatially adapted acceleration: Introduction

 \section{Introduction}

 We want to efficiently solve optimisation problems of the form

-arising from the variational regularisation of image processing and inverse problems.
-We assume $G: X \to \extR$ and $F: Y \to \extR$ to be convex, proper, and lower semicontinuous functionals on Hilbert spaces $X$ and $Y$, respectively, and $K \in \linear(X; Y)$ to be a bounded linear operator.
-We are particularly interested in the block-separable case with $G$ and the convex conjugate $F^*$ having the structure
+arising, in particular, from image processing and inverse problems.
+We assume $G: X \to \extR$ and $F: Y \to \extR$ to be convex, proper, and lower semicontinuous on Hilbert spaces $X$ and $Y$ and $K \in \linear(X; Y)$ to be a bounded linear operator.
+We are particularly interested in block-separable